barsoom/auctionet_single_sign_on_plug/README.md

 Visit the app in development and see if it authenticates with auctionet.dev.

-If it works you will be returned to "/" on your app rendered by `PageController`.
+If it works you will be returned to the path you requested on your app.
 This means you're authenticated.
 Check `conn.assigns[:sso]` for user data!

 Logging out from <http://auctionet.dev/admin> should log you out from the app (a background job in auctionet makes a call to the app in the background).
 Going to the app and logging in again should return you to the app with `conn.assigns[:sso]` set.